 - 4-point half cage by Maximum Motorsports

-- Cage features extra 5th bar roll over support and welded harness bar
+- The cage features an extra 5th bar for roll over support with a welded harness bar

 - All harness connections go to the unibody